Media in Minot, North Dakota: Cable television

 Midcontinent Communications provides cable service to the city of Minot and Minot Air Force Base.
 Souris River Telecommunications provides cable service to other nearby communities.

 Print

 The principal local newspaper is the Minot Daily News, which publishes seven days a week.
 The Minot State University student newspaper The Red & Green is published once a week (Thursdays) during the regular school year, but not during the summer months.
 Morgan Printing produces the Lunch Letter three days a week on a double-sided leaflet.
 There are also two weekly classified-ad publications, the Trading Post, printed by the Daily News, and The Finder, printed by the Bismarck Tribune.
 The Bismarck Tribune is available at several outlets in the city, as is The Forum, to a lesser extent.

 Local news

 KXMC-TV, KMOT-TV, and the Minot Daily News report on local news daily.
 KCJB-AM, KHRT-AM, and Prairie Public have some local news content, but no active journalists.
+Other local sources include "Minot Trending Topics News" and podcasters at "The Dakotan".